launchscout/codebeam_2025/assets/slides.md

 ---

 # Useful things to know
-- LV replaces elements when it renders
+- LV often replaces elements when it renders
   - if your element has internal state this gets tricky
   - `phx-update="ignore" can help
   - but watch out for slots!